heathprovost/openbd-heroku/README.md

 Support FAQ
 -------

+**How do I make sure I am running the latest version of the plugin?**

+		$ heroku plugins:update openbd-heroku

 **On Windows, everytime I use CTRL-C to stop my local server it says "Terminate batch job (Y/N)?".
 Is there a way to stop this from happening?**

 For the long answer see [this](http://stackoverflow.com/questions/1234571/how-can-i-suppress-the-terminate-batch-job-in-cmd-exe).
 Short answer is to just hit CTRL-C twice.